surajbera/bankist-ui/readme.md

 - One advantage of using addEventListener() is that you can add removeEventListener().
 - e.currentTarget returns the element which has the 'Event Listener' attached to. **e.currentTarget** also equals to the **this** keyword.
 - Bydefault, 'Event Capture' is set to false and 'Event Bubbling' is set to true.
 This can be changed by passing a boolean value as a 3rd argument to the addEventListener().
+- Why should we use 'Event Delegation'?
+  - When we are working with element(s) that is/are not yet on the page(by the time the page loads), at that time 'Event Delegation' is used.